Associate Director, Accounting Advisory

 - Denver, CO

-- Compensation is expected to start between $120,000 and $170,000 annually.
+- The salary is expected to start between $120,000 and $170,000 annually.
 The actual pay may be higher depending on your skills, qualifications, and experience

 - Benefits include health insurance, life and disability insurance, 401k, EAP, paid holidays and paid time off.